GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 ### Viewing the History UI
 Follow [these instructions](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces)
  to look at the UI by ssh tunneling to the history server.

+### Closing Note
+If you're adapting this example for your own use consider the following:
+1. Setting an appropriate retention for your logs.
+1. Setting more appropriate firewall rules for your security requirements.